 It is another word for a condition caused by the background noise of fear.
 Clients are invited to explore the sources of anxiety, question the rationality of their fears, consider cognitive and behavioral coping mechanisms, and gather the strength and courage to believe that they are bigger and stronger than the fear.

-Depressed clients receive cognitive-behavioral therapy that challenges irrational belies, accepts and understand the sources of a depressed mood, and encourages outgoing behaviors and more positive thinking, even though they may be difficult to initiate from a depressed state.
+Depressed clients receive cognitive-behavioral therapy that challenges irrational beliefs, helps to accept and understand the sources of a depressed mood, and encourages outgoing behaviors and more positive thinking, even though they may be difficult to initiate from a depressed state.

 Mark sees grief as a never-ending road that gets easier sooner if the client can notice, accept, and express the myriad of emotions that often emerge.
-Grieving clients can expect to receive information about grief stages, explanations of why certain relationship may cause more or less fried, what might be required for the client to reclaim their new life, how they might want to consider responding to social pressures, why certain strong feelings seems to be getting more intense, etc. Mark bases much of his work on 10-plus years working as a grief counselor with CarePartners Hospice.
+Grieving clients can expect to receive information about grief stages, explanations of why certain relationships may cause more or less grief, what might be required for the client to reclaim their new life, how they might want to consider responding to social pressures, why certain strong feelings seem to be getting more intense, etc. Mark bases much of his work on 10-plus years working as a grief counselor with CarePartners Hospice.

 Clients suffering from PTSD are often treated with EMDR (Eye Movement Desensitization Reprocessing).
 This approach allows many clients to more deeply and profoundly access the emotional memories that may be the source of the PTDS symptoms.
 By connecting with the disturbing memory, the are able to experience it and then re-store it without the accompanying emotional distress.
 Mark Durham is an EMDR trained counselor.

 Should you be experiencing any of the above symptoms and seeking treatment and help, Mark would love to hear from you!